Grade Level: 4 (3-5)

 Which of these five factors relates to water?
 What about drinking water?
 Depending on the type of climate in which people live, from where might they get their water?
 Which factors relate to weather temperature and precipitation?
 How do people keep warm or cool?
 Dry?
 Where might people get clothing?
 How do different types of clothing help protect people from the weather?
 These are all things that we are going to think about today.

 Do you think climatic regions and weather patterns affect how people live their lives?
 Yes, they do!
 While some people have found ways to engineer artificial climates (such as air conditioning the space inside buildings), people all over the world still need to plan for the weather.
 We have already learned a little bit about how different climatic regions affect the types of clothes people might wear and their water sources, but what types of clothes work the best in different climates and how can they be made?
 From where do you get drinking water if you live in the desert?
 Did you know that engineers help people get clean drinking water?
 Engineers design water systems for cities and countries that are not located near fresh water sources.
+Students can act as engineers with the activity Designing Ways to Get and Clean Water where they design ways to either clean a water source or find a new water source, depending on hypothetical scenarios.
 Did you know that engineers also help design clothing and fabrics?
 They develop clothing materials that help keep people warm or cool, depending on their climates.
 Engineers also develop new technologies to predict daily weather and protect people from weather elements such as rain, temperature changes and storms.

 Lesson Background and Concepts for Teachers